 ARTICLES IN JOURNAL

-- McGlynn, G., Lejju, J., Dalton, C., Mooney, S.D., Rose, N.L., Tompkins, A.M., Bannister, W. & Taylor, D. (submitted) Remotely-driven environmental changes in a global biodiversity hotspot: evidence from the Albertine Rift, central Africa.
-Journal of Biogeography
+McGlynn, G., Lejju, J., Dalton, C., Mooney, S.D., Rose, N.L., Tompkins, A.M., Bannister, W., Tan, Z., Zheng, X., Ruhland, K. & Taylor, D. (accepted) Aquatic ecosystem changes in a global biodiversity hotspot: evidence from the Albertine Rift, central Africa.
+Journal of Biogeography.
+Accepted pre-proof version attached.

-- Miller, M.A., Rigg, J.R., Middleton, C. & Taylor, D (submitted) Hybrid Governance for Transboundary Commons: Insights from Southeast Asia.
+- Miller, M.A., Rigg, J.R., Middleton, C. & Taylor, D (accepted) Hybrid Governance for Transboundary Commons: Insights from Southeast Asia.
 Annals of the American Association of Geographers.

 Hamilton, A.C. and Taylor, D. (2018) Palynological evidence for abrupt climatic cooling in equatorial Africa at about 43,000-40,000 cal BP.
 Review of Palaeobotany and Palynology 250: 53-59